whereisvinod/cm-assessment/angular-test-app/README.md

 - User authentication via cookies.
 - Protected routes for dashboard and list pages.
-- State management using Angular Component Store or Signal Store.
 - API integration for login and list of items.
 - Modular and reusable components.
 - Lazy-loaded modules for optimized routing.